Last modified on: 21/11/2024

 • After every use, grab a clean cloth or towel and give the door, seal, and glass a good drying.

-• Bear in mind, if you’re a fan of low-temperature washes or tend to go heavy on the detergent, mould and stubborn grime can take residence on your rubber seal.
-Washing at temperatures below 40°C might not do a thorough job rinsing detergent residue, leading to the buildup of mould, dirt, and grease on your gasket.
+• Bear in mind, if you’re a fan of low-temperature washes or tend to go heavy on the detergent, mould and stubborn grime can make your rubber seal their home.
+Washing at temperatures below 40°C might not do a thorough job of rinsing detergent residue, leading to the buildup of mould, dirt, and grease on your gasket.

 And remember, if, despite your valiant cleaning efforts, mould continues to be a stubborn guest, it might be time to replace the seal.
 Best leave this task to a seasoned washing machine repairs specialist, and you’ll have your appliance back to its prime in no time.
 As for cleaning, if you need us, we’re never more than a phone call away.